stanfordv/curriculum1/README.md

 			$ npm run dev-server

-To see directly into the db, you will need a 5th terminal
+## Manual mango tweaking: To see directly into the db, you will need a 5th terminal
 			$ mongo